ffnw/puppet-icvpn/README.md

 ### Setup Requirements

-This module requires ffnw-bird, ffnw-network, lex-dnsmasq and inkblot-ipcalc.
+This module requires ffnw-bird, ffnw-network, lex-dnsmasq and ffnw-ipcalc.

 ### Beginning with icvpn